Pick-up & delivery service – mailer, Mono Lino Typesetting, John Thimidis, 1961

 Notes

 The use of historical types and images may seem quaint, even lazy and irrelevant to the present day.
 But works such as this, from Mono Lino Typesetting in 1961, speak to something that is absolutely fundamental and indispensable to all typographic design: to be legible or recognizable, design must incorporate at least some aspect of historical form.
-This flyer shows an assortment of types and decorative borders that were popular with designers who had, once again, rediscovered Victorian engravings and ornaments.
+This flyer shows an assortment of types and decorative borders popular with designers who had, once again, rediscovered Victorian engravings and ornaments.

 Items in this Collection